Bomb shelter lighting.

 When you have finished you should have an evenly wrapped tube with near flush ends.

-Leave the tube to dry and then remove your pen.
+Leave the tube to dry and then remove the pen.

 With that done you should now have a rigid tube.

-While you are waiting for your tube to dry you can begin making the battery terminals like the one shown in the picture.
+While you are waiting for the tube to dry you can begin making the battery terminals like the one shown in the picture.

 To make your battery pack terminals, first push a hole in the centre of the solid end of your pen top just big enough to push your wire through as shown.